 A small number of socially distanced study spaces are available in our libraries at Harrow, Marylebone and Cavendish campuses for priority booking by students who cannot study effectively at home.
 Please note that spaces are not available at Regent Library, and you cannot study at Harrow, Marylebone or Cavendish Libraries without a booking.
 For more information please see our website.

-From 4th January to 14th May 2021, Cavendish, Harrow and Marylebone libraries will be open for study via Book a Space as follows:
+Cavendish, Harrow and Marylebone libraries are open for study (including over the 3rd May bank holiday) via Book a Space as follows:

 Please be aware that the unpredictable nature of the global situation means that these hours are subject to change.